-Vertical profiles of temperature and salinity collected at the buoy station often exposed 423 variability with vertical scales of a few to ten meters that could be interpreted as intrusions 424 related to the sub-mesoscale dynamics.
-Since the temperature was the main contributor to the 425 vertical density distribution in the seasonal thermocline, such intrusions could create local 426 427 inversions in the vertical distribution of salinity as mentioned above and seen in Fig. 3.
-The calculated intrusion index showing how much the vertical stratification is weakened due to 428 429 local salinity inversions varied mostly between 0 and 0.05.
-However, every year one or a few periods were detected when the index exceeded 0.05, whereas the maximum index value 430 obtained on 1-2 August 2012 reached 0.36.
-431 the intrusion index.
-In 2011, the index values > 0.05 were detected a few times in July, 436 whereas the highest values on 12-14 August (exceeding 0.24 on 14 August) were related to 437 the relaxation of an intense upwelling event near the southern coast and short-term deepening 438 439 of the thermocline at the buoy station during a weak upwelling event near the northern coast.
-The mentioned highest intrusion index value on 1-2 August 2012 was detected within the 440 period when two consecutive major upwelling events occurred near the northern coast, 441 whereas this maximum emerged between the upwelling events just before the second one.
-442 Thus, the intrusions were most intense (in the sense of salinity inversions) at the buoy 443 444 station AP5 in connection to the relaxation of upwelling events near the southern coast, 445 development of upwelling events near the northern coast and estuarine circulation reversals.
-446 All these situations correspond to the periods when the thermocline was deepening or was already at a deep position at the buoy station in the southern part of the open Gulf of Finland.
-447 448 In addition, the stratification parameter values were low or decreasing when the temporal maximum of intrusion index was detected.
-When relating intrusion index values with the 449 450 lateral variability in the surface layer then one could conclude that the found temporal maxima of intrusion index corresponded to the periods of moderate lateral variability in the 451 452 surface layer.
-Nevertheless, during such periods, the slopes of horizontal wavenumber spectra 453 of temperature variance were close to -2 as during the periods of high lateral variability, and approximately a week before the highest intrusion index values, the lateral variability in the 454 surface layer was also high (Figs. 4 and 6).
-455
+30 on 12-14 August (exceeding 0.24 on 14 August) were related to the relaxation of an intense upwelling event near the southern coast and short-term deepening of the thermocline at the buoy station during a weak upwelling event near the northern coast.
+The mentioned highest intrusion index value on 1-2 August 2012 was detected within the period when two consecutive major upwelling events occurred near the northern coast, whereas this maximum emerged between the upwelling events just before the second one.

+Thus, the intrusions were most intense (in sense of salinity inversions) at the buoy station AP5 in connection to the relaxation of upwelling events near the southern coast, development of upwelling events near the northern coast and estuarine circulation reversals.
+All these situations correspond to the periods when the thermocline was deepening or was already at a deep position at the buoy station in the southern part of the open Gulf of Finland.
+In addition, the stratification parameter values were low or decreasing when the temporal maximum of intrusion index was detected.
+When relating intrusion index values with the lateral variability in the surface layer then one could conclude that the found temporal maxima of intrusion index corresponded to the periods of moderate lateral variability in the surface layer.
+However, during such periods, the slopes of horizontal wavenumber spectra of temperature variance were close to -2 as in periods of high lateral variability and approximately a week before the highest intrusion index values lateral variability in the surface layer was also high (Figs. 4

+10 and 6).